cosmos/sdk-tutorials/academy/4-my-own-chain/cosmwasm.md

 pebblenet-1
 ```

-If you open another terminal window, don't forget to repeat this `source` command, as this is local to the session.
+If you open another terminal window, do not forget to repeat this `source` command, as this is local to the session.

 ## Your accounts